dh85/SpotifyWebAPI/Sources/SpotifyKit/Documentation.docc/SecurityGuide.md

 **Configuration & Headers**

-- ``Core/SpotifyClientConfiguration/validate()`` rejects protected headers (`Authorization`, `Host`, `Cookie`, …) and enforces the safe `settingCustomHeader` workflow.
+- ``SpotifyClientConfiguration/validate()`` rejects protected headers (`Authorization`, `Host`, `Cookie`, …) and enforces the safe `settingCustomHeader` workflow.

 **Interceptors & Middleware**

-- Request interceptors (``Core/Networking/RequestHelpers``) execute after the SDK applies auth headers but before transport.
+- Request interceptors execute after the SDK applies auth headers but before transport.
 Register only trusted interceptors and keep them side-effect free—they can still strip security headers if misused.

 **Open Follow-Ups**

-1. Provide a pinning helper for Linux/Windows or document a full ``HTTP/HTTPClient`` sample.
+1. Provide a pinning helper for Linux/Windows or document a full ``HTTPClient`` sample.
 2. Offer an encrypted token-store implementation (Secure Enclave, File Protection Complete, libsodium) for high-sensitivity backends.
 3. Expand automated tests that verify ``DebugLogger`` never surfaces sensitive payloads when `allowSensitivePayloads` is false.